-During business hours, BHCLR will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours' access to BHCLR is restricted to employees through the use of their badge or by BH Security.
+Access to BHCLR is restricted to students, parents, employees, contractors, guests, and invitees through the use of their badge or by BH Security.
+To gain entry to the building if you do not have a badge, you must be let in by the front desk.